 Aspirin: Apart from timely transport and recognition of ACS, aspirin is the only primary pre-hospital intervention in ACS that improves survival.

-Do not withhold aspirin while obtaining IV access.
+• Do not withhold aspirin while obtaining IV access.

 Morphine: Morphine provides analgesia but offers no survival benefit.
-Morphine should be used with caution in unstable angina/non-STEMI due to an association with increased mortality.

 - Monitor for hypotension after administration. - Opioids may be repeated per dosing guidelines.